mpalash/aliakbarmehta/_content/256~-limitations-of-liability-mumbai-assembly.md

 ---
-layout: content
 title: '256 ~ Limitations of Liability, Mumbai Assembly'
 subtitle: Exhibition and Artist Talks
+layout: content
+tag: solo exhibition
+pubdate: '2019'
 parent: 256 Million Colours of Violence
-tag: "solo exhibition"
-pubdate: '2019'
 ---
 The project is displayed in Mumbai for the first time, in 2017.